Brian-Pho/Textbook-Notes/content/posts/books/your-brain-is-a-time-machine/index.md

 - Any discussion of time is inevitably muddled by the many meanings of the word "time".
 - E.g. "Her talk on the nature of time ended on time, but seemed to drag on for a long time."
 - This sentence mixes three definitions of time
-    - Natural time: the concept of time as a medium or dimension.
+    - *Natural time*: the concept of time as a medium or dimension.
-    - Clock time: time as what clocks measure.
+    - *Clock time*: time as what clocks measure.
-    - Subjective time: our conscious sense of time; the subjective feeling of the passage of time and how much of it has passed.
+    - *Subjective time*: our conscious sense of time; the subjective feeling of the passage of time and how much of it has passed.
 - What exactly is a clock?
-- Clock: a device that undergoes a reproducible change and offers a way to quantify these changes.
+- *Clock*: a device that undergoes a reproducible change and offers a way to quantify these changes.
 - E.g. Swings of a pendulum, vibrations of a quartz crystal, or the amount of radioisotopes of carbon in a fossil sample.
 - Clock time is a local measure of time that's neither universal nor absolute.
 - Like all subjective experiences, subjective time is made up by the brain and doesn't exist outside the skull.